HONORING VESTA TODAY

 Ideally, you will use a candle with a wood wick that crackles when it burns, a sound the ancients believed was Vesta speaking.

-Offering to Vesta
+Offerings to Vesta

 In antiquity, mealtime and prayer offerings of bread or loose salted-flour were tossed into the household hearth or sprinkled directly into the sacred flame.